 The Society for the Study of Southern Literature is a nonprofit organization founded in 1968 devoted to scholarship on writings and writers of the American South.
 Membership is open to all who have an interest in the literature of the South.

-- The Biannual SSSL Conference: a conference with papers and discussion panels–and other activities–at different sites throughout the South.
+- The Biennial SSSL Conference: a conference with papers, speakers and discussion panels held across the U.S.

 - Current and Recent SSSL Newsletters: The Newsletter informs the members of the SSSL as to what the Society and their colleagues are doing and offers an ongoing bibliography of notable scholarship published in southern studies.